Threshing machine: In Europe and Americas

 The grain, either coming through the concave or the walkers, meets a set of sieves mounted on an assembly called a shoe, which is shaken mechanically.
-The top sieve has larger openings, and serves to remove large pieces of chaff from the grain.
+The top sieve has larger openings and serves to remove large pieces of chaff from the grain.
 The lower sieve separates clean grain, which falls through, from incompletely threshed pieces.
 The incompletely threshed grain is returned to the cylinder by means of a system of conveyors, where the process repeats.

 Some threshing machines were equipped with a bagger, which invariably held two bags, one being filled, and the other being replaced with an empty.
 A worker called a sewer removed and replaced the bags, and sewed full bags shut with a needle and thread.
 Other threshing machines would discharge grain from a conveyor, for bagging by hand.
 Combines are equipped with a grain tank, which accumulates grain for deposit in a truck or wagon.

 A large amount of chaff and straw would accumulate around a threshing machine, and several innovations, such as the air chaffer, were developed to deal with this.
 Combines generally chop and disperse straw as they move through the field, though the chopping is disabled when the straw is to be baled, and chaff collectors are sometimes used to prevent the dispersal of weed seed throughout a field.

 The corn sheller was almost identical in design, with slight modifications to deal with the larger kernel size and presence of cobs.
-Modern-day combines can be adjusted to work with any grain crop, and many unusual seed crops.
+Modern-day combines can be adjusted to work with any grain crop and many unusual seed crops.

 Both the older and modern machines require a good deal of effort to operate.
 The concave clearance, cylinder speed, fan velocity, sieve sizes, and feeding rate must be adjusted for crop conditions.

 Another development in Asia

 From the early 20th century, petrol or diesel-powered threshing machines, designed especially to thresh rice, the most important crop in Asia, have been developed along different lines to the modern combine.

 Even after the combine was invented and became popular, a new compact-size thresher called a harvester, with wheels, still remains in use and at present it is available from a Japanese agricultural manufacturer.
-The compact-size machine is very convenient to handle in small terrace fields in mountain areas where a large machine, such as combine, is not usable.
+The compact-size machine is very convenient to handle in small terrace fields in mountain areas where a large machine, such as a combine, is not usable.

 People there use this harvester with a modern compact binder.